Over the last 8 years we've helped 181,163 companies choose the right

 Help desk solutions vary in functionality, pricing, and underlying technology.
-We’ve created this buyers’ guide to assist potential purchasers determine which help desk ticketing software best fits their needs.
+We’ve created this buyers’ guide to assist potential purchasers in determining which help desk ticketing software best fits their needs.
 Here’s what we’ll cover:

 Here’s what we’ll cover: